Jennifer Aniston criticizes JD Vance for ‘childless cat ladies’ remarks: ‘I pray that your daughter is fortunate enough to bear children’

 “I was trying to get pregnant.
 It was a challenging road for me, the baby-making road,” Aniston said, reflecting on her 30s and 40s.
 “All the years and years and years of speculation… It was really hard.
 I was going through IVF, drinking Chinese teas, you name it.
 I was throwing everything at it.
 I would’ve given anything if someone had said to me, ‘Freeze your eggs.
 Do yourself a favor.’
 You just don’t think it.
 So here I am today.
 The ship has sailed.”

-Aniston’s passionate words about Vance’s comments come from a personal place, as the “Friends” star has personal experience being judged for not having children.
-Throughout her entire career, Aniston has been subjected to excessive tabloid coverage, which has repeatedly prodded into her relationships over the years and questioned why she does not have children.
+Aniston’s remarks about Vance’s comments come from a personal place.
+Throughout her career, she has been subjected to excessive tabloid coverage, which has repeatedly prodded into her relationships over the years and questioned why she does not have children.

 In her Allure interview, Aniston said the media’s narrative that she “was just selfish” and “just cared about my career” was painful.